zx80/flask-simple-auth/docs/RECIPES.md

 - set `FSA_AUTH` to `basic` or to contain `basic`, or have a route with a `auth="basic"` parameter.
 - register a `get_user_pass` hook.
-- simple authentication routes are triggered with `authorize="ALL"`
+- simple authentication routes are triggered with `authorize="AUTH"`

 ### How-to configure parameter authentication?